johannesnelson/johannesnelson.github.io/_projects/LLM_powered_plant_classifier.md

 ### Conclusion
-After numerous iterations, I settled on a series of prompts and a workflow and had a working classifier and succesfully processed over 2,000 species country combinations.
+After numerous iterations, I settled on a series of prompts and a workflow and had a working classifier and succesfully processed over 2,000 species-country combinations.
 As with any classification process, results should be validated before they are used to inform action
 (especially considering the non-deterministic nature of LLMs and their tendency to hallucinate), but validating a pre-labelled dataset that includes the wikipedia context and reasoning steps will be a lot more efficient than working from scratch.